kunwarsingh8109/del-demo/README.md

 # del-demo
-This is a dem for git and Github classes.
+This is a demo for git and Github classes.